TVPPA Membership

 Contact: Brent Poteet, Director

 Opelika Power Services (OPS) is a community-owned electric utility.
-Founded in 1911, OPS currently serves over 14,000 residential and business customers.
+Founded in 1911, OPS currently serves more than 15,000 residential and business customers.
 OPS is qualified as a Reliable Public Power Provider (RP3), and Safety Award of Excellence Utility, through the American Public Power Association.

 Owen Electric Cooperative